macbackfat/trademybit-switcher/README.md

 # TradeMyBit Switcher

-A script to switch between the scrypt and n-scrypt multipool as profitability dictates.
+A script to switch between scrypt, n-scrypt, x11 and x13 on TMB as profitability dictates.

 Currently tested on:
 * xubuntu 13.10 with cgminer-kalroth and vertminer
 * xubuntu 13.10 with sgminer (nfactor branch)
-* xubuntu 12.04
+* xubuntu 12.10 with the following miners:
+  * sph-sgminer from prettyhatemachine
+  * sph-sgminer_x11mod from lasybear
 * SMOS Linux (Strider3000)

 ## Dependencies